MatthewRonaldJohnson/Tech-Blog/README.md

 ## Deployed Application

 This application will be deployed on Heroku.
 At the time of writing heroku's verify users feature is down so I cannot verify my account to gain acess to the JAWSDB that would power this app.
+To try and show off the apps functionality I have made a short walkthrough video here: https://youtu.be/T3OLHyTzTK8

 ## Description